norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 #### the old motorcycle salesman
 There is one more lesson to learn from my motorcycle-selling history.
 While my focus thus far has been on the saga of the many fly-by-night salespeople with their momentous rise and subsequent fall, there were others.
 One in particular, was an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
 Rick benefited from the bubble as much as the next, purchasing a modest house and trading in his run-down Honda Civic for a new model.
 There came a point where it seemed like _everyone_ was getting into the motorcycle selling game - realtors, car salespeople, even stock brokers were moonlighting with us.
 Rick was frustrated with this crowd - they knew nothing about the bikes they were selling, and they had no investment in the motorcycle community.
-After the crash, Rick went back from the madcap weekend sales rushes to business as usual.
+After the crash, Rick left his manager-of-managers role and went back to selling bikes.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
 When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a motorcycle to a person he enjoyed working with, he would write down that person's phone number and birthday in the book.
 Over a span of 20 years he filled the book until every day provided him a list of calls to make - and almost every day's list provided at least one customer who needed a bike, or knew someone that did.
 Rick the "old salesman" was there in the before-times.
 He was there for the crazy excess, and he reaped the benefits (within reason).
 He was there for the Indian summer, and smartly re-positioned himself while the rest squandered the opportunity, and he comfortably settled into the new normal of motorcycle sales, which had no place for the rest of us (including myself).

-The motorcycle industry is better off now with
+The motorcycle industry is better with guys like Rick selling bikes, and Arti
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4Nzc0NzU1OCw3NDM5MTY5MCw3OTU4Mz
+eyJoaXN0b3J5IjpbMTgxNDAwNTE5Niw3NDM5MTY5MCw3OTU4Mz
 E2NTAsLTIwODk5ODM5MzUsMTQwODMyNTc3MywtMTEwNzk2NTgx
 MCwtMTE3MTMyMTI1Miw2MDExMDk4OTgsLTUyMDM5MDQ0NiwxMT
 gxMTQwMzA4LC0yNzU0MjU1NTAsMjQ1ODkwODk3LC0xMjEzNjk4